 However, one possibility to contact the Church Street parking lot, located at 35 Church Street just off of Harvard Square.

-I do not know if the Church Street Lot can accept a vehicle of your size, especially as it is rather small - but it never hurts to ask!
+I do not know if the Church Street Lot can accept a vehicle of your size, especially as the lot is rather small - but it never hurts to ask!

-Also, find out when you would need to get there, or alternately, if you could reserve space(s) by paying in advance.
+Also, if they do allow overnight RV parking, find out when you would need to get there, or alternately, if you could reserve space(s) by paying in advance.
 They usually fill up fairly quickly, regardless of the day of the week.

 The museum is only about a 10 minute or less walk away from the Church Street Lot if you cut through Harvard Yard.

 However, since you asked about the best place to park your RV, a better choice is to not bring your RV into the city at all.
 Driving in Boston poses difficulties even with smaller vehicles (see our Boston Driving Tips article to get a sense of what